solhaim/Vc_2023training/README.md

 > We assume that an Inaba phenotype would be conferred on isolates in which ariba was unable to detect or assemble *wbeT* in its totality, and if a mutation in *wbeT* was detected that was predicted to frameshift or truncate translated wbeT (N62fs, N165fs, F244fs, Q274trunc), was associated with Inaba phenotypes (I206K), or was otherwise known to confer an Inaba phenotype (S158P). [(Dorman et al 2020 PMID: 33004800)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7530988/)

-To determine the serogroup being in the "assemblies" folder, type:
+To determine the serogroup, being in the "assemblies" folder, type:

 ```
 mkdir serogroup/